 Patients who experience high lead impedance, no sensation of maximum output stimulation, and an increase in depressive symptoms should be further evaluated for possible lead replacement.

-NOTE: For additional instructions on how to perform the System Diagnostics, see the model specific programming system manual posted at www.livanova.com.
+NOTE: For details, see the model-specific programming system manual posted at www.livanova.com.